aaravkohli1/BitExact/docs/design.md

 ## 7. Root Mean Square Layer Normalzation

+RMSNorm simplifies the LayerNorm operation by not mean-centering, and normalizing only by the root mean square of the activations.
+This makes the operation both faster and more numerically stable.
+The operation is implemented as a fused CUDA kernel that:

+- Computes sum by warp-synchronous reduction
+- Divides the feature count and applies the square root (Currently FP32)
+- Multiplies the normalized output by the learned weight vector (vectorized in float4 for memory effeciency)

+RMSNorm extends the deterministic reduction logic of LayerNorm using identical accumulation and traversal order.
+The absence of mean subtraction elimations additional synchronization therefore increasing kernel throughput (especially on smaller tensors).
+This makes it ideal for architectures like transformers and diffusion models.

 ## 8. Memory and Precision

+At the moment, all BitExact kernels use FP32 precision.
+To prevent compiler level instruction reordering, the `-fmad=false` flag disable fused multiply-add (FMA) optimizations, ensuring consistent rounding across arithmetic operations.

+Key precision techniques for BitExact are:

+- No atomic operations: atomic operations can introduce non-associativity
+- Determinisitc Shared memory Access: Avoids race conditions across warps
+- Consistent alignment: all vectorized operations are 16-byte aligigned to maintain predictable memory coalescing

 ## 9. Testing and Validation

+Every BitExact kernel undergoes deterministic equality testing to confirm bitwise reproducibility.
+The [test suite](../tests/test_determinism.py) verifies that the output of each kernel is bit identical across runs on a given device, and that it matches PyTorch's functional results within a strict tolerance.

+[Benchmark tests](../benchmarks/benchmark.py) compare BitExact's kernels against PyTorch's implementations, reporting relative throughput.
+Please note that library was created individually with limited computational testing resources.
+As such, benchmark results should be interpreted as approximate performance indicators on small tensors, not rigorous scientific measurements.

+While BitExact achieves competitive output on small tensors in preliminary testing, it is not designed to outperform highly optimized industry standard kernels (ie cuBLAS, cuDNN).
+Its primary purpose is to provide a deterministic computational baseline for research, evaluation, and reproducibility testing.

 ## 10. Future Work